khsh13/MOTORQ-backend/README.md

 ## Demo Video

-Check out the [demo video][(https://youtu.be/j-jlWhzu9ds) to see the application in action and understand how the background jobs, API endpoints, and other functionalities work.
+Check out the (https://youtu.be/j-jlWhzu9ds) to see the application in action and understand how the background jobs, API endpoints, and other functionalities work.